+1. Election of directors

+- 01 Timothy J Donahue Richard H. Fearon Andrea J. Funk Stephen J. Hagge James H. Miller 02 03 04 05

+- B. Craig Owens

+Angela M. Snyder

+Caesar F. Sweizer

+Marsha C. Williams

+Dwayne A. Wilson

+- □ Vote FOR

+U WITHHOLD Vote from all nominees
-1. Election of directors: Timothy J. Donahue Richard H. Fearon Andrea J. Funk Stephen J. Hagge Jesse A. Lynn James H. Miller Josef M. Müller 08 B. Craig Owens 09 Angela M. Snyder 10 Caesar F. Sweizer 11 Andrew J. Teno 12 Marsha C. Williams 13 Dwayne A. Wilson all r e FOR nominees cept as marked) IOLD Vote nominees Please fold he ere - Do not se eparate 🗸 (Instructions: To withhold authority to vote for any indicated nominee(s), write the number(s) of the nominee(s) in the box provided to the right.)
-The Board of Dire ectors Recommends a Vote FOR It ems 2 and 3, "Ev ery Year" for Iter n 4 and AGAINST Item 5.
-2. Ratification of the appointment of independent auditors for the fiscal year ending December 31, 2023.
-For Against Abstain 3.
-Approval by advisory vote of the resolution on executive compensation as described in the Proxy Statement.
-For Against ☐ Abstain 4.
-Approval by advisory vote on the frequency of future Say-on-Pay votes. □ Every Year Every Two Years Every Three Years Abstain

-5. Consideration of a Shareholder's proposal seeking Shareholder ratification of termination pay.
+(Instructions: To withhold authority to vote for any indicated nominee(s), write the number(s) of the nominee(s) in the box provided to the right.)

+The Board of Directors Recommends a Vote FOR Items 2 through 4 and AGAINST Item 5.
+Ratification of the appointment of independent auditors for the fiscal year ending December 31, 2024. □ For □ Against Abstain Approval by advisory vote of the resolution on executive compensation as described in the Proxy Statement. ☐ For ☐ Against Abstain Proposal to amend the Articles of Incorporation to reduce the minimum and maximum size of the Board of Directors. ☐ For ☐ Against Abstain Consideration of a Shareholder's proposal regarding transparency in political spending. ☐ For ☐ Against □ Abstain

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR ITEMS 1 THROUGH 3, "EVERY YEAR" FOR ITEM 4 AND AGAINST ITEM 5.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR ITEMS 1 THROUGH 4 AND AGAINST ITEM 5.